Skip to content

 Run

 Cyoda runs on the tier that fits the job.
-Every packaging runs the same application and the same workflow semantics; what changes is durability, consistency guarantees, and operational cost.
+Every packaging runs the same application and the same workflow semantics; what changes is durability, fault tolerance, and operational cost.
 Pick your packaging by what you need to operate, not by what your app needs to do.

 In-MemorySQLitePostgreSQLCassandra